Edited by Monica Pelaez

 There is no other book like this.
 Sweeping in scope and passionate in its execution, Lyrical Liberators is indispensable for scholars and teachers of American literature and history, and stands as a testimony to the power of a free press in the face of injustice.

 Monica Pelaez is an associate professor of English at St. Cloud State University.
-Her research focuses on nineteenth-century American poetry.
-She has published essays on Emily Dickinson, Henry Wadsworth Longfellow, and Edgar Allan Poe.
+She holds degrees from Princeton and Brown.
+Her research focuses on nineteenth-century American poetry, and she has published essays on Emily Dickinson, Henry Wadsworth Longfellow, and Edgar Allan Poe.
 She lives in Minneapolis.
+More info →

 Save 20% ($27.96)